Mru017/Netflix_SQL_Project/README.md

 FROM NETFLIX
 GROUP BY 1
 ```
-### 10.Find each year and the average numbers of content release in India on netflix.
-### return top 5 year with highest avg content release!
+### 10.Find each year and the average numbers of content release in India on netflix, return top 5 year with highest avg content release!

 ```sql
 total content 333/972